How to Say the Days of the Week in Spanish?

 Two things to note about the 7 days of the week in Spanish

 1. The days of the week in Spanish are all masculine.
-This means each weekday starts with a masculine article (el, los, un or algunos) and have masculine adjectives.
+This means each weekday starts with a masculine article (el, los, un or algunos) and has masculine adjectives.

 2. The days of the week are not capitalized in Spanish, unlike in English.